gcgarner/IOTstack/README.md

 The bulk of the README has moved to the Wiki.
 Please check it out [here](https://github.com/gcgarner/IOTstack/wiki)

+* 2019-12-12 modified zigbee2mqtt template file
+* 2019-12-12 Added Function to add custom containers to the stack
+* 2019-12-12 PR cmskedgell: Added Homebridge
+* 2019-12-12 PR 877dev: Added trimming of online backups
-* 2019-12-03 BUGFIX Mosquitto: Fixed issue where mosquitto failded to start as a result of 11-28 change
+* 2019-12-03 BUGFIX Mosquitto: Fixed issue where mosquitto failed to start as a result of 11-28 change
 * 2019-12-03 Added terminal for postgres, temporarily removed setfacl from menu
 * 2019-11-28 PR @stfnhmplr added diyHue
 * 2019-11-28 Fixed update notification on menu